 Doctors diagnose X-linked adrenoleukodystrophy by doing magnetic resonance imaging Imaging Tests Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (MRI) of the brain and by analyzing the blood to look for certain fatty acids.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (MRI) of the brain and by analyzing the blood to look for certain fatty acids.
 The diagnosis is confirmed by gene sequencing.
-Genetic testing Genetic Screening Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
-Hereditary genetic disorders are disorders of chromosomes or... read more , which is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder, is also available.
+Genetic testing Genetic Counseling and Genetic Testing Before Pregnancy Genetic disorders are caused by abnormalities in one or more genes or chromosomes.
+Some genetic disorders are hereditary and others are spontaneous.
+Hereditary genetic disorders are passed down... read more , which is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder, is also available.

 Some people may be helped by bone marrow transplantation or stem cell transplantation Stem Cell Transplantation Stem cell transplantation is the removal of stem cells (undifferentiated cells) from a healthy person and their injection into someone who has a serious blood disorder.
 (See also Overview of... read more .
 People who have problems with their adrenal glands are given corticosteroids.
 A supplement of a mixture of glyceryl trioleate and glyceryl trierucate (called Lorenzo’s oil) can return fatty acid levels in the blood to normal and may help some people but is still being studied.